Poems By Marilyn Monroe (My fav classic

 and you flowered and finally clung to me

-and when the wind struck with … the earth
+and when the wind struck with

 and sand- you clung to me.